edsl/articulos/atoms_want_to_be_free.markdown

 La economía política de la información
 --------------------------------------

-The flanking maneuver is completed.
-Having got this far into the argument, the time has come to close the bracket in which I initially put the question, if the information exceptionalism hypothesis is an outright false proposition.
-My answer is that the exceptionalism attributed to information is not incorrect per se.
-The hypothesis is problematic only because it sets our inquiry off in the wrong direction by choosing a partial and one-sided point of departure.
-It holds out the wrong end of the rope when we try to make sense of intellectual property and information commons.
-If this seems like a minor correction, hardly worth all the stir I previously made, then I contend that this difference in nuance leads to an altogether different approach, both analytically and politically.
-By questioning the exceptionality attributed to information, the orientation of the inquiry as a whole is put in question too, because the ”exceptionality” is an artifact of the way the inquiry has been framed.
-The crux is the notion of scarcity, the alpha and omega of the economic discipline which gives raise to its radical Other: inexhaustible abundance of informational resources.

 La maniobra de flanqueo está completa.
 Habiendo ido tan lejos en este argumento, ha llegado el momento de cerrar los corchetes entre los que